Descripción del puesto:

 To qualify for an internship with the (COMPANY NAME) New York Headquarters Internship

-Programme, Department of Public Information, applicants must at the time of application meet one of the following requirements:
+Programme, Department of Global Communications, applicants must at the time of application meet one of the following requirements:

 1. Applicants must: (a) be enrolled in a graduate school programme in journalism,

-communication, media studies, filmmaking, international relations or related field (second
+communication, media studies, digital communications, filmmaking, international relations or related field (second

 university degree or equivalent, or higher); or (b) be enrolled in the final academic year of a

-first university degree programme in journalism, communication, media studies, filmmaking,
+first university degree programme in journalism, communication, media studies, digital communications, filmmaking,

 international relations or related field (minimum Bachelor's level or equivalent); or (c) have

-graduated with a university degree in journalism, communication, media studies, filmmaking,
+graduated with a university degree in journalism, communication, media studies, digital communications, filmmaking,

 international relations or related field (as defined in (a) or (b) above) and, if selected, must